Tehran media sees rising risk of war as US talks stall

 A regime under pressure, but not necessarily near collapse

-Alterman said the Islamic Republic has changed since the war began, but “not in a positive way.”
+Alterman said the Iranian regime has changed since the war began, but “not in a positive way.”
 He warned that the war may not have pushed the Islamic Republic toward compromise, but further into the hands of its security establishment.

 With Mojtaba Khamenei less visible and Revolutionary Guard hardliners appearing more influential, he said Tehran’s instinct seems to be to “hunker down and wait out” President Donald Trump.